This was posted on Facebook by someone in my Friends List:

 “Once again I’m missing the person I used to be—young, attractive, and had a better outlook for the future.”

-I think that’s kind of sad.
+That’s sad.
 I would guess that she has self-esteem issues and is clinging to the past, trying to hold on to the illusion that it was really better in some way.

 While I certainly have fond memories of my younger days, I don’t really miss them or the person I was then.
 Those days were different, not necessarily any better or worse.
 Looking back, I sometimes find myself disappointed in the person that I used to be.
 I’d like to think that over the years I’ve matured, gained a bit of knowledge and wisdom, become a better person, and positively influenced a few lives along the way.